Larguma/crawling-mysteries/README.md

 ## This is an alpha

 Crawling Mysteries is under very slow development!
-You can read all the planned features on [Github (TODO)](https://github.com/Larguma/crawling-mysteries/blob/main/TODO.md).
+You can read all the planned features on [Github (TODO)](TODO.md).
 Follow us to ensure you don't miss any of the latest updates.

-All the current implemented features are available on [(features.md)](https://github.com/Larguma/crawling-mysteries/blob/main/features.md).
+All the current implemented features are available on [Github (features)](features.md).
 Later there will be an in-game lore-friendly wiki (I hope).

 New features requests/ideas or bug reports can be submitted with an [Issue](https://github.com/Larguma/crawling-mysteries/issues)

+You can suggest lore or wiki entries to add to the Cryptic Codex by following the instructions on the [Codex Guide](src/main/resources/assets/crawlingmysteries/codex/README.md).

 ---